 When an entry is removed from the table, besides marking the slot as deleted using a special hash value, we also mark the bin by a special value in order to find entries, which had a collision with the removed entries.

 There are two reserved values for bins.
 One denotes an empty bin, while the other one denotes a bin containing a deleted entry.

 The length of the bin array is always twice the entry array length.
 This maintains a healthy table load factor.
 To improve table memory footprint, we use 8, 16, 32-bits indices on a 64-bit system for smaller tables.
 As bins are a smaller part of the all table footprint for small tables, we could even increase the bin array two times to decrease the load factor and the collision number even more.
 But currently, this approach is not used.

 The trigger of rebuilding the table is always the case when we cannot insert an entry at the end of the entry array.
 As opposed to the original hash tables, new arrays can be smaller after rebuilding.
 This can happen when we remove a lot of entries.

 Table rebuilding is done by creating new array entries and bins of appropriate size.
 We could try to reuse the arrays in some cases by moving non-deleted entries to the start of the array.
 But this makes little sense, as the most expensive part is entry moves and such an approach just complicates the implementation.

-Analysis of the hash table usage in Ruby on Rails done by Koichi Sasada shows that the majority of hash tables are small.
+Analysis of the hash table usage in Ruby on Rails shows that the majority of hash tables are small.
 We prevent allocations of bins and use a linear search for very small tables less than 5 entries.
 It saves memory and makes an access to the entries by keys faster for such small tables by saving time to maintain and work with data in the bins.